Jim Wise

 • NIS, client and server, including high availability and replication

-• Version Control Software, including CVS, RCS, and SCCS
+• Version Control Software, including CVS, git, Subversion, CVS, RCS, and SCCS